aeris-consulting/catadioptre/docs/index.md

 ## Further currently known limitations

 We are still in the development phase and improving the library as fast as we can.
 Here are known limitations:
+* Static code is not supported
 * There are two different annotations to enable the proxy generation for Java and Kotlin, we plan to consolidate them in a near future
 * Integration with Gradle and Maven is not optimal, we will create plugins to make the work with Catadioptre more transparent
 * Kotlin extended members are not supported
 * Members in anonymous classes are not supported